massalabs/massa-as-sdk/.github/ISSUE_TEMPLATE/task.md

 *Give the technical insights so anyone in the team can tackle the tasks - Dev*

 **QA testing**
-*Does this task require some QA tests ?*
+*Does this task require some QA tests?*
 *If yes, explain how to validate it*